stepholdcorn/chitter/README.md

 * In order to use chitter as a maker I want to sign up to the service
 * In order to user chitter as a maker I want to log in
 * In order to avoid others using my account as a maker I want to log out
-* In order to let people know what I am doing as a maker I want to post a message (peep) to chitter
+* In order to let people know what I am doing as a maker I want to post a message (cheep) to chitter
-* In order to see what people have to say as a maker I want to see all peeps in chronological order
+* In order to see what people have to say as a maker I want to see all cheeps in chronological order